jbvincey/InstantAppSample/README.md

 We will do the same for the DetailsActivity.
 Create a new **Run Configuration** with a new name, select your instant app module, choose URL as launch option and this time give a matching URL with a valid trip identifier (you can see the list of trips in assets/trips/trips.json in your base feature module), for example **https://yourdomain.com/trips/3945314588**.
 Now run with this new configuration, you should directly go to the DetailsActivity with a specific trip (depending on the identifier you chose).

 Here it is, you have a running instant app!
 However, if you click on **location** in the DetailsActivity you will get a crash.
 The problem is that you are not allowed to specify a package name in an intent in order to launch a specific application (in this case Google Maps).
-Open the class **IntentHelper** and in the **getMapsLocationIntent()** method, comment the following line
+Open the class **IntentHelper** and in the **getMapsLocationIntent()** method, comment the following line:
 ```java
 mapIntent.setPackage(PACKAGE_MAPS);
 ```